 Income taxes.
 As part of the process of preparing our consolidated financial statements we are required to estimate our actual current tax expense.
 We must also estimate temporary and permanent differences that result from differing treatment of certain items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included in our consolidated balance sheet.
 We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income and to the extent we believe recovery is not likely, we must establish a valuation allowance.
 To the extent we establish a valuation allowance or increase this allowance in a period for deferred tax assets, which have been recognized, we must include an expense with the tax provision in the statement of operations.
-Conversely, to the extent we decrease our valuation allowance in a period for deferred tax assets, we must include a tax benefit with the tax provision in the statement of operations.
+Conversely, to the extent we decrease our valuation allowance in a period for deferred tax assets, which have been previously reserved, we must include a tax benefit with the tax provision in the statement of operations.

 Significant management judgment is required in determining our provision for income taxes, our deferred tax assets, and any valuation allowance recorded against our net deferred tax assets.
-Our deferred tax assets primarily relate to temporary differences that result from differing treatment of certain items for tax and accounting purposes.
-As of December 31, 2016, we had a total of \$1.1 million of deferred tax assets for which we had recorded no valuation allowance.
+Our deferred tax assets primarily relate to: i) research and development tax credit carryforwards related to excess stock compensation benefits, that are now recorded as tax assets as a result of the adoption of ASU 2016-09, that was effective on January 1, 2017; and ii) temporary differences that result from differing treatment of certain items for tax and accounting purposes.
+As of December 31, 2017, we had a total of \$5.4 million of deferred tax assets for which we had recorded no valuation allowance.